 - Depression in children may present as refusing to go to school, being extra clingy to parents, or experiencing physical symptoms such as stomachaches.

 - Older children and adolescents may experience difficulties at school, inability to complete school work, low self-esteem, lack of motivation, and ADHD symptoms.
-Teens may experience eating disorders and substance abuse.
+Teens who have depression may experience eating disorders and substance abuse.

 - Adults may experience depression at pivotal moments in their lives or during major life changes.
 Young adults may experience other mental health disorders alongside their depression, such as anxiety, panic disorder, and eating disorders.
 Middle aged adults may experience more physical symptoms, including gastrointestinal symptoms and insomnia.

 - Elderly adults with depression may experience grief, moods of generalized depression, and feelings of loneliness.

 Depression can have several causes, and certain people may be at more risk than others for developing depression.
 People battling depression may be prone to placing blame on themselves but feeling depressed is never your fault.
 The circumstances and causes of depression are often out of an individual’s control.
 Keep this in mind as you begin the process of understanding your depression and healing from it.

 Most cases of depression are multifactorial, meaning that they have more than one cause.
 Depression often occurs when someone who is already vulnerable to it experiences difficult life circumstance or trauma.

 The Most Common Causes of Depression Include: